Updated 7 July 2020

 We have drafted documentation about the changes to software on JASMIN.
 The documentation is currently provided as a single web-based document (PDF).
 Please consult the documentation here:

 Please let us know about your experience of using these CentOS7 machines, by e-mailing CEDA Support email@example.com including "centos7 support" in the subject line.
 Please send us both your positive and negative feedback so that we can gauge the response and react to problems.
 If you have any specific feedback regarding the documentation then please also let us know.

 Migration of virtual machines used for hosting JASMIN and CEDA services, and project VMs

 The CEDA and JASMIN team is busy working on this activity which should be largely transparent to users.
 Where individual project VMs are affected, projects have been contacted and plans are in preparation for the redeployment of those hosts with CentOS7 equivalents.

 The CentOS7 queues managed by SLURM and the CentOS7 SLURM submission node will be available for users to use by mid-May 2020.
 Documentation for this is now available but further details are still being added.

-Users are encouraged to consult this documentation now and to consider what changes they will need to make to their workflows, in advance of the current LOTUS batch scheduler system becoming unavailable from the end of June 2020.
+Users are encouraged to consult this documentation now and to consider what changes they need to make to their workflows, now that the previous LOTUS batch scheduler system is being drained of nodes which are now moving under the control of the SLURM scheduler (by end of June 2020).

 sci[4,5].jasmin.ac.uk.
 Further details on the copy service can be found here

-Information about the new CentOS7 login, sci and xfer server is available here.
+- Information about the new CentOS7 login, sci and xfer servers is available here.
+The new sci servers (

 Thank you for your attention and please look out for further updates as this work progresses.